vanderhoornm/android-MythTV-Leanfront/README.md

 You can create a user job to run one of these commands after each recording if necessary.

+### android.media.MediCodec$CodecException: Error 0x80001001

+This is an "unknown error" in OpenMax.
+I have seen this occurring in the decoding of AC3 audio when using jump forward.
+This can be avoided by setting android audio options to "surround sound" or selecting ffmpeg audio in leanfront settings.

 ## Playback controls (OSD)

 ![](PlaybackExample.png)